-As we enter another year of dealing with the global pandemic, many of us continue to find comfort and support from our pets.
-The solace they bring us may be priceless but that doesn’t stop us from spending money on them— a lot of money, to be precise.
+Many of us continue to find comfort and support from our pets.
+The solace they bring us may be priceless but that doesn’t stop us from spending money on them — a lot of money, to be precise.

-But who’s spending the most on their pets throughout the world?
-In this article, we’ll give you 20 key pet spending statistics to know for 2022, including where the money is being spent, who’s spending it, and what they’re spending it on.
+Worldwide, the pet care market is worth over $200 billion.
+But who’s spending the most on their pets?
+In this article, we’ll give you 20 key pet spending statistics to know this year, including where the money is being spent, who’s spending it, and what they’re spending it on.
 Choose a section below to read those stats now!

 Top 20 Pet Spending Statistics

 - Worldwide, the pet care market was worth $207.9 billion in 2020.

 - It’s estimated that Americans spent $109.6 billion on their pets in 2021.

 - In Canada, the average budget for pet owners was $2,430 CAD per year in 2021.